 - Continuing education.
 A certified (A) applicator may be found eligible for recertification upon successfully completing a continuing education program by accumulating twenty hours of training credits.
 Applicators certified in agricultural fumigation, or agricultural chemigation, or both, must accumulate five hours of training specific to each applicable category.
 Completion of training must be verified by documentation approved by the head. training must be completed prior to the expiration date shown on the applicator's certificate and the continuing education program shall be of the quality, content, and quantity that will ensure the applicator continues to maintain the level of competency required by sections 4-66-57 and 4-66-58; or - (B) Written examination.
-Pass a written examination as provided in section 4-66-60(b)(1). - (4) Certification of private applicator under special circumstances.
-An applicant for private applicator certification who is unable to pass a written examination may request that the department provide certain testing accommodations.
-The head shall review requests for testing accommodation on a caseby-case basis.
+Pass a written examination as provided in section 4-66-60(b)(1). - (4)Certification of private applicator under special circumstances.
+An applicant for private applicator certification who is unable to pass a written examination may request that the department provide certain testing The head shall review accommodations. requests for testing accommodation on a caseby-case basis.
 The applicant may be offered the opportunity for testing under special circumstances if the head finds the accommodation request is reasonable and will not result in public safety being compromised.

-All testing accommodations shall cover the general standards specified in section 4-66-57 and the specific standards specified in section 4-66-58(b).
 A finding by the head that the requested accommodation is unreasonable or that public safety may be compromised by providing the requested accommodation shall be in writing.
 Restrictions may be placed on a private applicator who successfully passes certification testing under special circumstances as deemed necessary by the head for the protection of the public and environment.
 The head shall be solely responsible for determining what constitutes successful passage of certification testing under special circumstances.
 Renewal of certificates issued under this section can be granted only through the procedures described in this paragraph.
-Any applicant aggrieved by a determination of